Last date modified: 2026-Jul-13

 Now that you have completed the evaluation steps, select Save at the bottom of the modal to commit your responses and return to the Intake screen.

-Note now, the progress bar buttons on the Intake screen are now green, indicating you have successfully completed the steps.
+Notice that the progress steps for Evaluation and Search Action Office are now green, indicating you have successfully completed the two sections.

 The progress buttons on the intake screen turn green when you have successfully completed the steps.